Losant/losant-templates/application-templates/industrial-equipment-monitor/README.md

 2. Set new passwords for the three [Experience Users](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor~/experience/users) included in this template.

 ## Device Simulation
-When the [Simulate Devices](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor~/workflows/~exportplaceholderid-flow-simulateDevices~/develop) workflow is enabled, it will generate random sensor data for all generator devices every two minutes.
+When the [Simulate Devices](/applications/~exportplaceholderid-application-applicationIndustrialEquipmentMonitor~/workflows/~exportplaceholderid-flow-simulateDevices~/develop) workflow is enabled, it will generate random sensor data for all generator devices every five minutes.

 The most common state for every device is "Running," however there is a small chance that a generator will also be "Stopped" or "Faulted."
 When a device is running, the `days_running` and `hours_running` device attributes are incremented appropriately.